 Prohibits criminal punishment of pregnant people for actions they take during pregnancy that would not otherwise be made criminal or punishable.

-Lifts the ban on private insurance coverage for abortion care.
+Lifts the ban on private insurance coverage for abortion.

 Removes unnecessary barriers to accessing abortion via telemedicine.

-Besides protecting reproductive health decisions, what else does the RHA do?
+Besides protecting reproductive health decisions, what does the RHA do?

 Why do abortion restrictions need to be repealed?